martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 and sets an upper bound on the amount of privacy budget that can be expended.
-Reports that contain no privacy_budget report extension or those that contain a privacy_budget report extension value larger than the value in the task_budget extension MUST be rejected.
+Reports that contain no privacy_budget report extension or those that contain a privacy_budget report extension value smaller than the value in the task_budget extension MUST be rejected.

-The value of this extension can be used to determine privacy budget expenditure (if centrally managed) or to set noise parameters.
+The value of this extension can be used to bound the noise that is applied by a centrally managed differential privacy mechanism.
-Aggregators could also use the maximum value across all submitted reports, if that value is lower.
+Aggregators use the minimum value across all submitted reports to determine how much noise is added;
+setting a minimum budget allows that noise to be bounded.

 # Security Considerations